Board of Directors - Cadiz, Inc.

 Senator Richard Polanco (ret.)

-Senator Richard Polanco (ret.) was appointed a director of the Company in July 2022.
+Senator Richard Polanco (ret.) is an independent director elected to the Board in July 2022.
 Sen. Polanco is a member of the Compensation Committee and the Equity, Sustainability and Environmental Justice Committee.

 Sen. Polanco is an esteemed California political and business leader, and champion for the state’s disadvantaged communities.
 He brings to the Board 40 years of high-level experience in elected office and the public and private sectors with frontline expertise in public policy, economic development, risk management and community empowerment, among other areas.
 Sen. Polanco is presently managing director of Tres Es Inc., a boutique government affairs firm.